 - The person is responding to physical and verbal calls for attention from you or others

-- The heart is still beating and they are still breathing.
+- The heart is still beating.

 What are the basic steps of CPR?